VietLongTran/liamhz.github.io/md-blog/vulkan-fundamentals.md

 url: "vulkan-fundamentals"
 ...

-# Fundamentals of the Vulkan Graphics API: Why Rendering a Triangle is Complicated

 Last week, my dad was asking me why I was proud of this triangle on my laptop.

 ![](../img/vkTriangle.jpg)